chrab/prodimo-vscode/README.md

-# ProDiMo - VS Code
+# ProDiMo - VS Code Tools

-Some experiments to provide VS Code support for ProDiMo.

-Currently this extension only provides some syntax highlighting for the Parameter.in file of ProDiMo.

-In the future it may provide more features.
+A VS Code extension that might make working with ProDiMo a bit easier.

 ## Features

+### Editing Parameter.in files

-Syntax highlighting for the comments, parameter names, and units.
+- Syntax highlighting for the comments, parameter names, values and units.
+- Auto-completion for parameter names.
+Just press `!` or Ctrl+Space to see the suggestions
+- Outline-View support.
+Just put some text between `---` and `---` to create a section in the outline view.

+    Just do something like this:

+    ```prodimoparam
+    --- This will appear in the outline ---
+    .true.     ! stop_after_init

+    --- Another block of parameters ---
+    .false.    ! some Parameter

+    --- This will not appear in the outline, is is just an ordinary comment

+    ```

+### Outline-View for ProDiMo log files

+If you open a log file produced by ProDiMo VS code will show the "structure" in the outline-view.
+The file has to have the extension `.log` and `prodimo` needs to be in the filename (e.g. `my_prodimo.log` or just `prodimo.log`); then VS code should automatically use the ProDiMo log file outline provider.

 ## Requirements